 Timberland followed the same popup design as Patagonia.
 The only difference being that the brand added a little more color, while still keeping it in the style of the website.

 This popup design reminds us of desktop popups.
 In addition to the email field, it also allows visitors to select their fashion preferences (mens, womens, or both).
 It’s a good way to ensure you send relevant content to subscribers.

-19. Vans: Using a CTA to create more space
+Takeaway: Use a CTA for more space

 There’s a way you can display larger mobile popups and keep Google happy: add a call-to-action before displaying your popup.
 That’s what Vans has done in this popup design example.
 Check out the tab in the bottom right corner of the landing page.
 Smart.

-20. OverstockArt: Highlight the core benefit
+Takeaway: Highlight the main benefit

 This popup design (a darker background and lighter text) makes the main benefit clear.
 The contrasting CTA button with “Get 20% off now” encourages visitors to take ownership of the action.